 Use technology to your advantage

 Many companies offer discounts when you sign up for paperless billing.
 While this might not add up to a large amount of money, you’ll be saving some cash in the process and will be preventing unnecessary bills from coming in the mail.
-Another reason that technology can work to your advantage is because it allows you to quickly and thoroughly review your policy and account to remove unnecessary coverage.
+Another reason that technology can work to your advantage is that it allows you to quickly and thoroughly review your policy and account to remove unnecessary coverage.